fractal13/dsu-cs-4300-ai/web/assignments.2024/assignment_170_project_report.md

 ------------------------------------------------------

-Write a report that contains the PEAS assessment, a discussion of the search algorithm used, the variety of problem instances, the search results obtained, and conclusions about what can be learned from your project's results.
+Write a report that contains the PEAS assessment, a discussion of the search algorithm used, the variety of agent implementations, the variety of problem instances, the search results obtained, and conclusions about what can be learned from your project's results.

+Note that this report is in effect your final exam.

 Required Submissions
 ------------------------